What is rolled up holiday pay?

 Workers may argue that they have been deterred from taking holidays, entitling them to ‘just and equitable’ compensation.
 This means the business could end up paying the employee both their rolled-up holiday pay and compensation.

-- Employee Grievance:
+- Employee grievance:

 If an employee feels they have received incorrect holiday pay, they could bring up a grievance against the business, leading to loss of managements time.

-However, having the correct payroll tools can help mitigate risk of payroll errors.
+Having the correct payroll tools can help mitigate risk of payroll errors.

-Rolled up holiday pay calculation
+How to calculate rolled up holiday pay

 What is the rolled up holiday pay percentage?